Blocking ads removes funding from us!

 When you talk about tablets, most people think of the iPad right away.
 This special position is due to the fact that Apple always maintained its own apps through its own operating system, while Google gradually left this market with Android.
 Ultimately, the Android manufacturers who wanted to introduce a tablet were responsible for themselves.
 Of course, Huawei has always wanted to fill this market: first with the MediaPad and then with the MatePad.
 In 2021, the tablet for the masses will be the new MatePad 11.

 For only 399 euros you get a flagship SoC, 120Hz and four Harman/Kardon speakers.
-So on paper it's a really strong one Product, but how it works in real life and with that iPad compares at a similar price, we want to find out in this test.
+On paper it is a really strong product, but how it performs in real life and with the iPad compares at a similar price, we want to find out in this test.

 Design & processing